javarias/omniORB/omniORBpy/README.txt

-omniORBpy 4.3
+omniORBpy 4.2
 =============

-This is the omniORBpy 4.3.x development branch.
+This is omniORBpy 4.2.5.

 omniORBpy is a robust high-performance CORBA ORB for Python.